 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.55% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Hermann is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Hermann does not have a public transit system used by locals to get to and from work.

-The overall education level of Hermann citizens is substantially higher than the typical US community, as 32.13% of adults in Hermann have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Hermann citizens is substantially higher than the typical US community, as 32.13% of adults in Hermann have at least a bachelor's degree.

 The per capita income in Hermann in 2022 was $32,371, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $129,484 for a family of four.
 However, Hermann contains both very wealthy and poor people as well.